flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

 - QNH (1L)
     - \>180 NM from the destination:
         - Blue brackets are displayed

+        !!! attention ""
+            Currently shows amber boxes in this case in the FBW A32NX for Microsoft Flight Simulator.

     - <180 NM:
         - Amber box is displayed to signify a mandatory input required.
         - Pilot must enter the QNH in hPa or in inches of mercury.